-At the third annual Flavor Napa Valley this past Wednesday through Sunday, the chefs rolled out some pretty interesting recipes.
+At Flavor Napa Valley 2013 this past Wednesday through Sunday, the chefs rolled out some pretty interesting recipes.

 The abalone porridge studded with Fort Bragg wild uni and local manila clams, for example, from food truck chef/cookbook author Roy Choi of L.A.
 Son, served at the Nov.
 21 welcome dinner at Napa’s Silverado Resort & Spa.